 Mike Vande Ven Jr/shutterstock

 Don’t let ink or other stains ruin your fine carpet.
 Spray the stain with WD-40, wait a minute or two, and then use your regular carpet cleaner or gently cleanse with a sponge and warm, soapy water.
 Continue until the stain is completely gone.
 Did you know you’re probably washing your carpet (and these nine other things) way too much?

 Can’t tell what that stain is?
 Still want to remove it?
 Don’t worry, homemade carpet cleaners can remove mystery stains too.
-Try this sure-fire homemade remover: Mix a teaspoon of 3 percent hydrogen peroxide with a little cream of tartar or a dab of non-gel toothpaste.
+Try this sure-fire homemade carpet stain remover: Mix a teaspoon of 3 percent hydrogen peroxide with a little cream of tartar or a dab of non-gel toothpaste.
 Rub the paste on the stain with a soft cloth.
 Rinse.
 The stain, whatever it was, should be gone.
 Here are some other uses for hydrogen peroxide.